minprog/programmeren-1/exercises/study/big-o/index.md

 ![embed](https://www.youtube.com/embed/j_pXizwRKVw)

+## Getting Started

+First, download the answer template [here](https://github.com/minprog/cs50x/raw/2020/bigo/distro/answers.txt).
+The instructions for answering the questions live inside the template file, but be sure to pay special attention to the requested format of your answers.
+Once you're finished with the assignment, you can check your answers with check50.
+For instructions on how to do so, see the bottom of this page.

 ## Printing

 All the code fragments below have a variable `n`.
 Determine the worst-case running time (O(n)) complexity for these fragments.